 - 1. Source-Separation of Organics from non-compostable materials should be explicit in policy to avoid contaminants. - 2.
 Compost Quality Standards and Testing Parameters limit contamination and encourage production of high-quality compost. - 3.
 Support Distributed Composting Infrastructure with funding, permit exemptions, and inclusive zoning codes.
-In particular, on-farm and community composting keep the process local, encouraging community stewardship and mitigation of contaminants.
+In particular, keeping the process local with on-farm and community composting encourages community stewardship and mitigation of contaminants.